 (5) The OHS will initiate a contract with each grant recipient.
-Modifications to project scope or project budget, in excess of ten percent of any line item/spending category will require prior approval in writing from OHS executive director.
+Modifications to project scope or project budget, in excess of ten percent of any line item/spending category, will require prior approval in writing from OHS executive director Executive Director.
+A contract extension may be granted by the OHS on a case-by-case basis and must be approved in writing.